 Just as businesses maintain cash books to stay informed about their position with the bank, the bank also maintains records to ensure that its position with the account holder is always known.

-Just as a businessman keeps his cash book so as to stay informed of his position with the bank, the bank also maintains some records to ensure that its position with each account holder is always known.
-This record is usually kept in the form of a personal account maintained more or less on the same lines as a businessman maintains personal accounts for his debtors and creditors.
+On the bank’s side, the record is usually kept in the form of a personal account.
+It is maintained more or less along the same lines as a businessperson maintains their personal accounts for debtors and creditors.

-As a matter of practice, banks send to each account holder a list of entries made in their personal account maintained by the bank.
+As a matter of practice, banks send a list of entries to each account holder that have been made in their personal account, which is maintained by the bank.
 This sheet is called a bank statement.
 Most businesses ask for their bank statement at the end of each month.

 Banks use accounting machines or computers to keep their accounts.
 These machines usually do not follow a two-sided personal account.
-Instead, they use the following format.
+Instead, they use the format shown below.

 Bank Statement Format

-When David deposits money with the bank he makes an entry on the debit side of his cash book, while the bank records all deposits received from him in the credit column of his statement of account.
+When David deposits money with the bank, he makes an entry on the debit side of his cash book.
+Additionally, the bank records all deposits received from David in the credit column of his statement of account.
+Can you guess the reason why?

+However, at the same time, from the bank’s perspective, a deposit received from the account holder increases the bank’s liability to the account holder; therefore, the bank credits the personal account maintained for that account holder in its books.

+When David writes out a check, he makes an entry on the credit side of his cash book (being a reduction in asset, cash at bank).
+When the bank pays out cash against that cheque, it records the payment on the debit column of his statement of account.
 Can you guess the reason?

-When a deposit is made by an account holder, his asset (cash at bank) is increased; hence he makes a debit entry in his cash book.
-But at the same time from the bank’s point of view, a deposit received from the account holder increases the bank’s liability to the account holder; hence the bank credits the personal account maintained for that account holder in its books.

-When David writes out a cheque he makes an entry on the credit side of his cash book (being a reduction in asset, cash at bank).
-When the bank pays out cash against that cheque it records the payment in the debit column of his statement of account.
-Can you guess reason?